pophero110/Tic-tac-toe/README.md

 #### Add the following event listeners to the UI:

 - A click event listener to the .resetGameButton element that reset the game.
-- A click event listener to the .board element that calls the checkGameOver method of the current Game instance and updates the UI accordingly.
+- A click event listener to the .board element that calls the checkGameOver method and updates the UI accordingly.

 # MVP - Silver